Do Creatives Really Need Instagram?

 Moving Forwards

-I thought about sharing posts online and running away from the app again but actually, I didn't feel happy that I was contributing to that noise and keeping the attention span of my audience short too didn't sit well with me either.
+I thought about sharing posts online and running away from the app again but actually, I didn't feel happy that I was contributing to that noise or keeping the attention spans of my audience short too.
+I want to encourage creativity and not play a part in keeping other people addicted.

 Conclusion